Faisal-pixel/Issues-and-Resolutions-Javascript/issues_and_resolution.md

 ### Developer: [Adams Faisal Omokugbo]

-### Bug: Figuring out how to style devextreme datagrid to my taste.
+### Issue: Figuring out how to style devextreme datagrid to my taste.

 ### Solution: So I did some inspecting to find which classes are giving the important style, and gave my own style the important keyword to override the one given by devextreme.